chrisrossi/limone/README.rst

 Limone
 ======

 Limone is a library for generating content types from a Colander_ schema.
 A content type is, in this context, a class that implements the structure and constraints specified by the schema.
+This allows a developer to easily generate model objects which enforce the constraints of the schema, performing validation during initialization and attribute assignment.
+Objects are serializable and deserializable via Colander's serialization.
+Because types are generated at runtime, Limone also suggests the development of applications where the structure of the objects used to store your application's data can be derived from configuration or user input.

 .. _Colander: http://docs.pylonsproject.org/projects/colander/dev/